signalfx/signalfx-agent/README.md

 ## Components

-The agent has three main components:
+SignalFx Smart Agent has three main components:

 1) _Observers_ that discover applications and services running on the host
 2) _Monitors_ that collect metrics from the host and applications
-3) The _Writer_ that sends the metrics collected by monitors to SignalFx.
+3) the _Writer_ that sends the metrics collected by monitors to SignalFx

 ### Observers